cynici/cynici.github.io/_posts/2020-07-18-pin_dependencies.md

 - <https://www.promptworks.com/blog/pin-all-dependencies>
 - <https://before-you-ship.18f.gov/infrastructure/pinning-dependencies/>

+`pip freeze` does not include system packages provided by the distribution e.g. python3-yaml, etc. Depending on the package management system of the distribution, there are various ways to pin package version,
+<https://help.ubuntu.com/community/PinningHowto>, etc. For stable releases,
+the distribution packagers tend to be ultra conservative and do their best to maintain compatiblity so it *might be* worth the risk not to pin your packages to benefit from security and bug fixes.

 ps.
 There is always an exception, when the benefits of tracking the *head* of dependencies outweighs the costs, as in the case of Netflix using *head* release of FreeBSD,